 How to get the best mortgage rates

 Even with the stress test in place, you should still strive to get the lowest mortgage rates possible.
-In most cases, using a mortgage broker such as Breezeful can be beneficial to you.
+In most cases, using a mortgage broker can be beneficial to you.
 When you go to individual banks, they can only offer you the rates that they have available.
 However, mortgage brokers work with many lenders (sometimes 30+), so working with them is often better.

 Best of all, with mortgage brokers, you don’t need to do much work.
 Once you share some general information with them, they’ll shop for the best mortgage on your behalf.
 In just about every scenario, you’ll be offered better rates than what’s posted on the bank’s website.
 More importantly, mortgage brokers will be able to answer any questions you have about the mortgage process, including how the mortgage stress test will affect you.